bd/twidor/README.md

 ## Other Relevant Projects

 [Twidlit](https://github.com/pushkarkp/twidlit) is a a tutor and companion for The Twiddler keyboard.
 It is intended to assist in all aspects of learning to twiddle and developing a personal chord mapping.
+Like Twidor, Twidlit is written in Java.

 ## Resources